 Serial leaker Evan Blass has shared some other images of what he says is the LG V30.
 And those images suggest the device, which is codenamed Project Joan, according to Blass, could have a secondary screen that slides out.

-While he acknowledged that it might not be the final design, it showed a concept of the second screen extending out from the bottom, giving you more access to apps and features.
+While Blass acknowledged that it might not be the final design, it showed a concept of the second screen extending out from the bottom, giving you more access to apps and features.

-LG has done a good job of keeping its V30 plans under wraps.
+LG has done a good job of keeping most of its V30 plans under wraps.
 But there have been some leaks to suggest the LG V30 could come with higher-end specs.

 Specifically, XDA Developers reported in June that LG is planning to bundle the Qualcomm Snapdragon 835 processor in the handset.
 It might also come with 4GB of RAM and 64GB of storage.
 It’ll also have a microSD card slot, according to that source.